- Better Choice

 Meaty, white-fleshed, versatile barramundi can be cooked many ways.
 Fillets or portions can be baked, barbecued or fried.
 They are also excellent steamed or gently poached, which will keep the flesh moist and tender.
 Diced barramundi will hold up in a curry or soup, remaining meaty without falling apart.
 Add cubes 5 minutes before serving to ensure they don’t overcook.
 Whole barramundi also make a great centrepiece for a meal.
 Look for ‘plate-sized’ or ‘baby’ barramundi (usually farmed) which can be steamed, oven-roast or barbecued.
 Allow 8-10 minutes cooking time per side.

 Barramundi are native to Australia, and are caught in wild fisheries and farmed.
-Farmed production exceeds wild fisheries production by over 2,500t.
-Farmed barramundi are mainly produced on land in tanks and ponds, with minor volumes produced in the ocean in sea cages in Western Australia.
+Farmed production exceeds wild fisheries production.
+Farmed barramundi are mainly produced on land in tanks and ponds, with a relatively small volume produced in the ocean in sea cages in Western Australia.

 Farming barramundi also has a relatively low impact on the natural environment.
 Waste from land-based farms is adequately managed by the jurisdiction in which the farm is sited, and sea cage production in WA is situated in an area of high water movement, meaning waste is removed and adequately dispersed by water currents.
 In addition, wastewater from barramundi farms along the Qld coast is adequately treated and does not present a threat to the Great Barrier Reef.
 Careful planning of sea cages location and wastewater treatment is essential to ensure minimal environmental impacts.